-The 2018 Code focuses on the application of the Principles.
-The Listing Rules require companies to make a statement of how they have applied the Principles, in a manner that would enable shareholders to evaluate how the Principles have been applied.
+The FCA's Listing Rules require companies to make a statement of how they have applied the Principles in a manner that would enable shareholders to evaluate how the Principles have been applied.

 Although the Listing Rules do not apply to building societies' relations with their members, it is good practice for societies to explain clearly to members how they have applied the Principles.